jameshfisher/jameshfisher.com/_posts/2018-12-30-how-i-start-jekyll-blog-posts.md

 ---
-title: "How I start Jekyll blog posts"
+title: How I start Jekyll blog posts
-tags: ["programming", "blog", "jekyll"]
+tags:
+  - programming
+  - blog
+  - jekyll
 ---

 I start every blog post by running a command which creates a new blog post file, like this: